 OVERPOPULATION...
-THE MESSAGE
+THE MESSAGE BY YAN VANA

-The Message is a story that will stay with you long after the final page is turned!
+This book tells a story that will stay with you long after the final page is turned!

 “…a fascinating and clever attempt to address serious issues in a readable manner… Eye opening and interesting, The Message has a lot to say.”

-The Message tells the story of an official inquiry into the wanton destruction of a vast protected nature reserve.
+The novel tells the story of an official inquiry into the wanton destruction of a vast protected nature reserve.
 As the inquiry begins, the first witnesses give evidence of the extent of the damage and later witnesses identify those responsible.